raphael-proust/raphael-proust.github.io/games/character-death-in-dnd.md

 - **Challenge**: it adds stakes to combat encounters and in-game explorations.
 	In this way, it is similar to video games with auto-save that prevent do-overs.

-- **Fellowship**: it gives to players the occasion to role-play their character's reaction to others' death.
+- **Fellowship**: it gives players the occasion to role-play their character's reaction to others' death.
 	Even though it represents an in-game interaction (character-to-character), it is an out-of-game interaction: as a player with a dead character, you listen to other players role-playing the mourning of your character.

 	In my case, the fellowship æsthetic culminated when another player role-played his ranger's animal companion, an ape that could communicate simple ideas, asking “why spider girl become rotten banana?” – making a reference to Nithia's character/abilities and to the way she died.